pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega uses [Apache Zookeeper](https://zookeeper.apache.org/) as the coordination mechanism for the components in the Pravega cluster.

-Pravega is built as a data storage primitive first and foremost.
+Pravega is a distributed storage system providing the Stream primitive first and foremost.
 Pravega is carefully designed to take advantage of software-defined storage, so that the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
 Once an Event is written to Pravega, it is durably stored and replicated so it can survive permanent crashes of datacenter nodes.